-It was my girlfriend’s idea to create a recipe for healthy takoyaki.
-She always gives me good ideas.
+It was my ex-girlfriend’s idea to create a recipe for healthy takoyaki.
+She always gave me good ideas.

 A couple of hours later, her dad dropped off their takoyaki maker at my apartment and I got to work.

-Did you really say these takoyaki were healthy and gluten-free?
+Did you really say these matcha dessert takoyaki were healthy and gluten-free?

 They aren’t just healthy–they’re really healthy.